-3.3.2.2.
+3.4.2.
 Indicator Development

 For the purposes of this assessment, indicators were developed at the zone level and enable a holistic assessment of the heritage values, sites, cultural landscape, and management activities within each zone.
-For the purposes of this assessment, indigenous cultural heritage for each zone is assessed as a combination of five indicators:
+For the purposes of this assessment, indigenous cultural heritage for each zone is assessed as a combination of five indicators included in Table 45 below.